Nirvishpatel47/Website-Widge/README.md

 The system is **fully stateful** — each visitor's conversation history, language preference, lead status, complaints, and feedback are tracked per session in Firebase Firestore.

 ---

+## The Problem It Solves
+Most websites suffer from a **"Leaky Funnel"**—potential customers visit the site, look around, and leave because they lack immediate direction or a quick way to get answers.

+* **Uncaptured Leads:** Anonymous visitors browse without leaving contact info, resulting in lost sales opportunities.
+* **Lack of Direction:** Without a guided path, users feel overwhelmed by information and drop off before taking action.
+* **The "Human Gap":** Small businesses can't monitor their website 24/7.
+When a lead is ready to engage at 2 AM, there is no one there to guide them, leading to a missed conversion.

+### The Solution
+This system acts as an intelligent, 24/7 concierge that transforms passive visitors into qualified leads through automated, high-intent conversations.

+* **Instant Engagement:** Replaces static contact forms with a proactive AI agent that greets visitors the moment they show interest.
+* **Intent Recognition:** The backend uses specialized keyword mapping (`BUY`, `CONTACT`, `DECISION`) to identify high-value visitors and prioritize their needs.
+* **Automated Lead Qualification:** Instead of just "chatting," the system is engineered to detect and capture vital contact information (Email/Phone) while filtering out refusals.
+* **RAG-Driven Expertise:** Uses Retrieval-Augmented Generation to answer complex, business-specific questions accurately, ensuring the visitor feels "heard" and directed toward the right product or service.
+* **Seamless Handover:** Bridges the gap between a "curious visitor" and a "warm lead" by storing interaction history in Firebase, allowing business owners to follow up with full context.

+--

 ## Features